 Storage

 EMI is consolidating the access interfaces and protocols for storage services towards a set of already developed public domain standards such as HTTP, WebDAV and POSIX.
 Support for those is partially already provided by EMI’s storage services StoRM, dCache and DPM.

-Full support for POSIX, is planned to be delivered with EMI’s second major distribution, EMI-2 in spring 2012.
+Full support for POSIX is planned to be delivered with EMI’s second major distribution, EMI-2 in spring 2012.
 GridFTP is supported by all relevant EMI services and will be complemented by increased support for HTTP and WebDAV, although without clear delivery dates.
-However, EMI’s central scheduling component, FTS will be delivered in Autumn 2011 in a re-engineered version.
-EMI’s existing storage services that already support SRM, such as StoRM and DPM provide full interoperability through the use of the FTS service.
+EMI’s existing storage services that already support the SRM interface, such as StoRM and DPM provide full interoperability through the use of the FTS service.
+EMI plans to publish FTS in Autumn 2011 in a re-engineered version.

 By April 2012, with the release of EMI-2, EMI plans to provide a unified service implementation of the SRM standard, followed by a consolidated client side access to SRM services through a common set of libraries with the release of EMI-3 in April 2013.
 EMI is planning to release Hydra as a file encryption and decryption service in Autumn 2011.

 Data